Strategyproof Learning with Advice: Strategyproof regression with advice

 \subsection{Homogeneous linear functions}

 We leverage our results for constant functions to derive analogous results for the class $\mathcal{F}_{L}$ of homogeneous linear functions over $\mathbb{R}$, comprised of functions $f(x) = ax$ for some $a \in \mathbb{R}$.
 First, we provide a mechanism \lmech~for fitting homogeneous linear functions that is built on \mech.
 We then prove for \lmech \ similar results as for \mech: it achieves the same consistency-robustness tradeoff, a similar approximation with respect to advice error, and has analogous (group-)strategyproof properties.
-Finally, we show that the consistency-robustness tradeoff is also tight for fitting homogeneous linear functions.
+Finally, we provide a lower bound on the consistency-robustness tradeoff for the family of homogeneous linear functions with upper bounded linear coefficient $a$.

-Let us first define for an instance-function pair the following mapping between the constant function setting and the homogeneous linear function setting.
+\paragraph{The mechanism.} Let us first define for an instance-function pair the following mapping between the constant function setting and the homogeneous linear function setting.
 Let $x_{i,j} \in \mathbb{Z}$ for simplicity, but note that other cases can be dealt with by assigning weights to points.
 Given instance $S$, we take each pair $(x_{i,j}, y_{i,j})$ and make $|x_{i,j}|$ copies of the point $\frac{y_{i,j}}{x_{i,j}}$ to get $S_{C}$.
 Now consider a function $f \in \mathcal{F}_{L}$ such that $f(x) = ax$ for all $x$, which we denote $f_{L, a}$, with corresponding constant function $a$.
 Using the same parameter $\gamma \in [0,2]$ as in the \mech~mechanism, we design the following mechanism over homogeneous linear functions that leverages this mapping.
 We will let $\{\cdot\}^z$ for $z \in \mathbb{N}$ denotes $z$ copies of $(\cdot)$.

 We denote the output of this as $\lmech_{\gamma}(S, \Tilde{f})$.
 The most computationally expensive part is when \mech~is run on $S_C$, resulting in total runtime $O(x_{\max}S\log|x_{\max}S|)$ for $x_{\max} = \max_{i,j}|x_{i,j}|$.
 Let us define the advice error in this setting for an instance $S$ with advice $\Tilde{f}(x) = f_{L, \Tilde{a}}$ and set of optimal solutions $F_{opt} = \arg\min_{f \in \mathcal{F}_L}R(f, S)$ as $\eta_L = \min_{f_{L, a^*} \in F_{opt}}\frac{|a^* - \Tilde{a}|}{R(f_{L, a^*}, S)}.$ Then we can show that \lmech~achieves the same guarantees as \mech~ by leveraging the fact that the risk in the homogeneous linear setting is a constant factor of the risk in the constant setting.